hoodslide/holistic-vim-tmux/README.md

 $ mv .tmux.conf .tmux.conf-
 ```

-...link to the new:
+...link your config files to the forked repo:
 ```
 $ ln -s PATH/TO/git/holistic-vim-tmux .vim
 $ ln -s .vim/vimrc .vimrc
 $ ln -s .vim/tmux.conf .tmux.conf
 ```

-...and then start tmux and vim:
+...and then start vim (but not tmux), telling it to install missing plugins:
 ```
-$ tmux new -s PROJECT-NAME
 $ vi -c PluginInstall
 ```

 Expect some fireworks from vim, since none of the plugins exist yet.
 That's fine.
 Let the installer finish, then quit and restart vim.

 #### Powerline Fonts